-2. Subject to the same requirements, any third party who carries out any of the foregoing acts to the prejudice of creditors is liable a custodial sentence not exceeding three years or to a monetary penalty.
+- is liable, if bankruptcy proceedings are commenced against him or a certificate of unsatisfied claims has been issued in his respect, to a custodial sentence not exceeding five years or to a monetary penalty. - 2.
+Subject to the same requirements, any third party who carries out any of the foregoing acts to the prejudice of creditors is liable a custodial sentence not exceeding three years or to a monetary penalty.

 Reduction of assets to the prejudice of creditors 1.
-Any debtor who reduces his assets to the detriment of his creditors by disposing of any assets for no consideration or for a consideration that is clearly negligible in value, or by waiving, without material grounds, any rights which may accrue thereon or by renouncing rights for no consideration, is liable, if bankruptcy proceedings are commenced against him or a certificate of unsatisfied claims has been issued in his respect, to a custodial sentence not exceeding five years or to a monetary penalty.
+Any debtor who reduces his assets to the detriment of his creditors by damaging, destroying or reducing the value of any assets or rendering them unusable, disposing of any assets for no consideration or for a consideration that is clearly negligible in value, or by waiving, without material grounds, any rights which may accrue thereon or by renouncing rights for no consideration, is liable, if bankruptcy proceedings are commenced against him or a certificate of unsatisfied claims has been issued in his respect, to a custodial sentence not exceeding five years or to a monetary penalty.

-Repealed by No. II 3 of the Federal Act of 28 Sept.
-2012, with effect from 1 May 2013 (AS 2013 1103; BBl 2011 6873).
+Repealed by No II 3 of the FA of 28 Sept.
+2012, with effect from 1 May 2013 (AS 2013 1103; BBI 2011 6873).

 Inserted by Art.
 46 of the Stock Exchange Act of 24 March 1995 (AS 1997 68; BBI 1993 I 1369).
-Repealed by No. II 3 of the Federal Act of 28 Sept.
+Repealed by No II 3 of the FA of 28 Sept.
 2012, with effect from 1 May 2013 (AS 2013 1103; BBI 2011 6873).

-2. Subject to the same requirements, any third party who carries out any of the foregoing acts to the prejudice of creditors is liable to a custodial sentence not exceeding three years or to a monetary penalty...
+2. Subject to the same requirements, any third party who carries out any of the foregoing acts to the prejudice of creditors is liable to a custodial sentence not exceeding three years or to a monetary penalty.